6675: Exempt School

 A. Provide special education services to qualified Exempt School Students pursuant to District policies and rules, and state and federal laws and regulations.
 Special education and related services will be provided at the assigned District school that is closest to the eligible student’s Exempt School.
 Services will be available during the hours that public school students attend school.

-B. Allow Exempt School Students to participate in interscholastic athletics or activities as well as any activity or interscholastic athletics under the jurisdiction of the Nebraska School Activities Association, provided however that such Exempt School Students are in compliance with the rules established by the Nebraska School Activities Association., regardless of the level of participation or competition.
+B. Allow Exempt School Students to participate in interscholastic athletics or activities to the same extent and subject to the same requirements, conditions, and procedures as a student enrolled full time in the District as provided in Neb.
+Rev. Stat. § 79-2,136 and any interscholastic activities or athletics under the jurisdiction of the Nebraska School Activities Association, provided however that such Exempt School Students shall be enrolled in no more and no less than a 5 credit hour (one semester) course offered by the District during each semester in which they wish to participate and are in compliance with the rules established by the Nebraska School Activities Association, regardless of the level of participation or competition.

-C. Not provide any ELL, Title I, homebound instruction or other remedial services to Exempt School Students except as may be required by law.
+C. Not provide any EL, Title I, homebound instruction or other remedial services to Exempt School Students except as may be required by law.

 D. Not provide any textbooks, teacher’s edition textbooks, ancillary textbook materials, consumable material, library or media materials, or other resources to Exempt School Students or Exempt Schools.